Astrobe

 Comparison with Standard Project Oberon

-The Oberon language source code that was used to build the Project Oberon system, compiler and applications was downloaded from Professor Wirth's site.
+The Oberon language source code that was used to build the Project Oberon system, compiler and applications can be found on the official Project Oberon site.
 The latest update date of any of the source code files is 9.3.2020 (ORB.Mod)

 The only change made to any of the Oberon source code files was a single additional statement in Modules.Free to allow more efficient use of the available modules space whenever the most recently loaded module is unloaded.
 This should minimise the occurrence of "insufficient space" errors when attempting to run a command of a module that is not already loaded.